-Reto Francioni Member of the Board of Directors of UBS Group AG; professor at the University of Basel; board member of Coca-Cola HBC AG; Chairman of UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Member 2018 the board of Swiss International Air Lines AG; board member of Francioni AG; board member of MedTech Innovation Partners AG.
-Ann F. Godbehere Member of the Board of Directors of UBS Group AG; board member of Rio Tinto plc (chairman of the audit committee); board member of Rio UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Member 2018 Tinto Limited (chairman of the audit committee); board member of British American Tobacco plc.
-William G. Parrett UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Member 2018 Member of the Board of Directors of UBS Group AG; board member of the Eastman Kodak Company (chairman of the audit and finance committee); board member of the Blackstone Group LP (chairman of the audit committee and chairman of the conflicts committee); board member of Thermo Fisher Scientific Inc. (chairman of the audit committee); Chairman of the Board of Conduent Inc; member of the Committee on Capital Markets Regulation; member of the Carnegie Hall Board of Trustees; Past Chairman of the board of the United States Council for International Business; Past Chairman of United Way Worldwide.
-Julie G. Richardson UBS AG, Bahnhofstrasse 45, Member 2018 Member of the Board of Directors of UBS Group AG; board member of The Hartford Financial Services Group, Inc. (chairman of the audit committee); board member of Yext (chairman of the audit committee); board member of Arconic Inc.; board member of Vereit, Inc. (chairman of the compensation committee).
-CH-8001 Zurich Mambar of the Board of Directors of LIBC Croup AC: partner and board Froriep Legal AG, Bellerivestrasse 201, CH-8034 Zurich Member 2018 Member of the Board of Directors of UBS Group AG; partner and board member at Froriep Legal AG, Zurich; associate professor at the University of Fribourg and at the Federal Institute of Technology, Lausanne; vice chairman of the Sanction Commission of SIX Swiss Exchange; member of the Fundraising Committee of the Swiss National Committee for UNICEF; Supervisory Board member of the CAS program Financial Regulation of the University of Bern and University of Geneva.
-Robert W. Scully UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Member 2018 Member of the Board of Directors of UBS Group AG; board member of Chubb Limited; board member of Zoetis Inc.; board member of KKR & Co LP; board member of the Dean's Advisors of Harvard Business School.
-Beatrice Weder di Mauro Johannes Gutenberg- University Mainz, Jakob Welder-Weg 4, D-55099 Mainz Member 2018 Member of the Board of Directors of UBS Group AG; distinguished fellow at INSEAD in Singapore (on leave from the University of Mainz); Supervisory Board member of Robert Bosch GmbH; board member of Bombardier Inc.; member of the ETH Zurich Foundation Board of Trustees; Economic Advisory Board member of Fraport AG; Advisory Board member of Deloitte Germany; Deputy Chairman of the University Council of the University of Mainz.
+Reto Francioni Member of the board of directors of UBS Group AG; professor, University of Basel; board member of Coca-Cola HBC AG; Chairman of UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Member 2017 the board of Swiss International Air Lines AG; board member of Francioni AG; board member of MedTech Innovation Partners AG.
+Ann F. Godbehere UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Member 2017 Member of the Board of Directors of UBS Group AG; board member of Prudential plc (chairman of the audit committee); board member of Rio Tinto plc (chairman of the audit committee); board member of Rio Tinto Limited (chairman of the audit committee); board member of British American Tobacco plc William G. Parrett UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Member 2017 Member of the Board of Directors of UBS Group AG; board member of the Eastman Kodak Company (chairman of the audit and finance committee); board member of the Blackstone Group LP (chairman of the audit committee and chairman of the conflicts committee); board member of Thermo Fisher Scientific Inc. (chairman of the audit committee); board member of Conduent Inc; member of the Committee on Capital Markets Regulation; member of the Carnegie Hall Board of Trustees; Past Chairman of the board of the United States Council for International Business; Past Chairman of United Way Worldwide.
+Froriep Legal AG, Bellerivestrasse 201, CH-8034 Zurich Member 2017 Member of the Board of Directors of UBS Group AG; partner at Froriep Legal AG, Zurich; associate professor at the University of Fribourg and at the Federal Institute of Technology, Lausanne; vice chairman of the Sanction Commission of SIX Swiss Exchange; member of the Fundraising Committee of the Swiss National Committee for UNICEF.
+Robert W. Scully UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Member 2017 Member of the Board of Directors of UBS Group AG; board member of Chubb Limited; board member of Zoetis Inc.; board member of KKR & Co LP; board member of the Dean's Advisors of Harvard Business School.
+Beatrice Weder di Mauro Johannes Gutenberg- University Mainz, Jakob Welder-Weg 4, D-55099 Mainz Member 2017 Member of the Board of Directors of UBS Group AG; distinguished fellow at INSEAD in Singapore (on leave from the University of Mainz); Supervisory Board member of Robert Bosch GmbH; board member of Bombardier Inc.; member of the ETH Zurich Foundation Board of Trustees; Economic Advisory Board member of Fraport AG; Advisory Board member of Deloitte Germany; Deputy Chairman of the University Council of the University of Mainz; member of the Senate of the Max Planck Society.
 Dieter Wemmer Allianz SE, Königinstr.
-28, 80802 Munich, Germany Member 2018 Member of the Board of Directors of UBS Group AG; CFO at Allianz SE; Administrative Board member of Allianz Asset Management AG and Allianz Investment Management SE, both Allianz Group mandates; member of the CFO Forum; member of the Systemic Risk Working Group of the European Central Bank and the Bank for International Settlements; Chairman of the Economic & Finance Committee of Insurance Europe; member of the Berlin Center of Corporate Governance.
+28, 80802 Munich, Germany Member 2017 Member of the Board of Directors of UBS Group AG; CFO at Allianz SE; Administrative Board member of Allianz Asset Management AG and Allianz Investment Management SE, both Allianz Group mandates; member of the CFO Forum; member of the Systemic Risk Working Group of the European Central Bank and the Bank for International Settlements; Chairman of the Economic & Finance Committee of Insurance Europe; member of the Berlin Center of Corporate Governance.
+Joseph Yam UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Member 2017 Member of the Board of Directors of UBS Group AG; Executive Vice President of the China Society for Finance and Banking; board member of Johnson Electric Holdings Limited; board member of UnionPay International Co., Ltd.; International Advisory Council member of China Investment Corporation; Distinguished Research Fellow at the Institute of Global Economics and Finance at the Chinese University of Hong Kong.

-4.1.2 Organisational principles and structure
+4.1.2 Organizational principles and structure